-- Continued mining of the current stage (Stage 3) of the 2NW pit to completion, - Phasing of the next stage (Stage 4) into two separate cutbacks to manage the strip ratio and provide smoother ore supply to the processing plant; and - The timing of a Mining Proposal that has been lodged in May with WA regulators to extend the current pit and allow for both cutbacks.
-The associated documentation, including updated Mine Closure Plan, will be reviewed in due course and is anticipated to be approved by the end of CY23.
+- Continued mining of the current stage (Stage 3) of the 2NW pit to completion, - Phasing of the next stage (Stage 4) into two separate cutbacks to manage the strip ratio and • provide smoother ore supply to the processing plant; and - The timing of a Mining Proposal that has been lodged with WA regulators to extend the • current pit and allow for both cutbacks.
+This is expected to take place by end of CY23.

-The mine plan is shown to be technically and financially feasible with an overall life of mine (LOM) ore: waste strip ratio of 19.8:1.
+The mine plan is shown to be technically and financially feasible with an overall life of mine (LOM) ore: waste strip ratio of 21.5:1.
 A suitable cashflow positive buffer exists below the assumed product prices to provide confidence that the Ore Reserve estimate will be financially viable within a reasonably expected range of possible product prices.